jbayer13/Numerical-Methods-Algorithms/Bisection/README.md

 This method usses bisection to find the roots of an equation.
 The inputs are the function, lower guess, upper guess, error estimate and max itterations.
 This Function Outputs the root, the function value at the root, the error and the number of itterations.
-This is a function andhas to be saved and referenced.
+This is a function and has to be saved and referenced.